To conduct business openly and honestly, WABCO will avoid conflicts of interest and corruption.

 When dealing with suppliers, WABCO:

-- Refrains from accepting gifts, favors or entertainment of greater than nominal value
+- Refrains from accepting gifts, favours or entertainment of greater than nominal value

 - Provides fair and open information to any supplier competing for our business